ssube/zombie-game/README.md

 - Underwater distortion with scrolling shader
 - Fire and acid/poison effects
 - Support for multiple simultaneous effects with fade in/out
+- Armor and healing effects
+- Effect strength curves for customizable fade behavior
+- Screen effect expiration system with automatic fade-out
+- Support for overlapping effects with same type
+- Temporary and persistent effect durations

 ### NPCs and Dialogue